Associate Fellows

 Main areas of expertise: History and geopolitics of the Red Sea; insecurity in Northeast Africa; British sea power

-Dr James Fargher FRGS AKC is the William Hewett Associate Fellow in Red Sea Geopolitics at the Council on Geostrategy.
-He is an experienced analyst and researcher focused on historic and contemporary security issues in Africa and Europe.
-He has worked as a security consultant in the UK and Singapore, leading and contributing to major projects on behalf of multinational corporations, non-governmental organisations, and insurance firms.
-He holds a PhD in War Studies from King’s College London and has been featured as a speaker at Royal Military Academy Sandhurst and the United States Naval Academy.
-He is a Fellow of the Royal Geographical Society and an Associate of King’s College London.
+Dr James Fargher FRGS AKC is a Fellow of the Royal Geographical Society and an Associate of King’s College London.
+He is an experienced researcher focused on historic and contemporary security issues in Africa and Europe.
+He has worked as a security consultant in Britain and Singapore, leading and contributing to major projects on behalf of multinational corporations, non-governmental organisations, and insurance firms.
+James holds a PhD in War Studies from King’s College London and has featured as a speaker at the Royal Military Academy Sandhurst and the United States Naval Academy.

 Prof. Mark Galeotti